laroche/tastyworks-pnl/README.md

 - Can Excel output also include yearly summary data computed from Excel?
   Can transactions also be grouped per year on different sheets?
 - Optionally break up report into: dividends, withholding-tax, interest, fees, stocks, other.
+  (We now have a "type" field doing this, just filter your data on this.)
 - Does not work with futures.
    - A first quick implementation is done, further checks are needed on real account data.
      Let me know if you can provide full account data to check/verify.